 - Background Halo: The Doctor with the London Eye behind him.

 - Backhanded Compliment: Just before she runs off with The Doctor, Rose tells Mickey thanks.
 When he confusedly asks what for, she responds with a simple "exactly".
-Basically calling him useless right to his face.
+She's basically calling him useless right to his face.

 - Book Ends: "Rose" forms this with "Survival" for the wilderness years of Doctor Who when it wasn't being produced as a regular TV series by the BBC.
 Both stories involve the Doctor and his companion, a council estate girl, investigating mysterious goings-on around contemporary London which revolve around alien infiltrators, who are in turn connected to an old enemy of the Doctor's.